Stage Two: The Novitiate Program

 The next stage in formation for associates is the Novitiate program.
 In short, novitiate is an entire year filled with prayer, reflection, solitude, community life and activities.
 The Novitiate lays the foundation for one’s religious life as a Redemptorist.

-The Yorkton Province Novitiate program takes place in Chicago, Illinois, and is “Inter-Provincial”, in that it includes novices from a number of Redemptorist Provinces from across North America and the Caribbean.
+The Yorkton Province Novitiate program takes place in Toronto, Ontario, and is “Inter-Provincial”, in that it includes novices from a number of Redemptorist Provinces from across North America and the Caribbean.
 Each year, novices reflect a wide variety of ethnic origin, age, educational background and life experience.

 The program is based on the Ratio Notiatus established by the major superiors of the participating (Vice-) Provinces and approved by the Redemptorist General Council.
 Much of the formational task described in the Ratio is carried out by daily conferences given the novices by the director or associate director or by other Redemptorists who are invited to discuss areas in which they have special experience.
 The areas which receive the greatest amount of attention in these conferences are: